JoyCuratoR/brainyquotebot/README.md

 ![screenshot 42](https://github.com/JoyCuratoR/brainyquotebot/blob/master/Screenshot%20(42).png)

-# Step 4: Creating the individual parts of the tweet
+# Step 4: Creating the Individual Parts of the Tweet

 ## Quote Content
 Now that we have our copied XPath, we're going to create a variable called ``` quote_content ```.